AJ2O/aws-whitepapers-summary/General/well-architected-framework.md

   - Active/Active
 - Ensure that the infrastructure, data, and configuration are as needed at the DR site.
 - Test DR implementation to validate that the RTOs and RPOs are met.

+## Extra Reading
+- To learn more about the reliability pillar in-depth, read [its own summary here](./reliability.md).

 # The Five Pillars: Performance Efficiency